rohautl/ModelioScribes/RequirementScribe/README.md

 --------------------
 This script works both with the commercial and open source version of modelio.
 * In the commercial version the "Analyst" metamodel is used.
 This metamodel already contains the notion of requirement.
-* In the open source version a "Requirement" profile is created in the local module (or reused if it exist already).
+* In the open source version the "Requirement" profile is created in the local module (or reused if it exist already).

 Requirement profile
 -------------------